PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-13 17:07:30
+Last updated: 2024-04-13 17:09:13
-Random Quote: Know what time it is?
-It's do-o-clock, lets ride! - Barney Stinson
+Random Quote: Bro McDonald had a farm, E-I-E-I-bro
+And on that farm he had some chicks, E-I-E-I-bro
+With a hot chick here and a dumb chick there... - Barney Stinson